-Note: A new organization added to the channel after instantiation can query a chaincode (provided the query has appropriate authorization as defined by channel policies and any application level checks enforced by the chaincode) but will not be able to commit a transaction endorsed by it.
-The endorsement policy needs to be modified to allow transactions to be committed with endorsements from the new organization (see Upgrade and Invoke Chaincode).
+A new organization added to the channel after instantiation can query a chaincode (provided the query has appropriate authorization as defined by channel policies and any application level checks enforced by the chaincode) but will not be able to execute or endorse the chaincode.
+The endorsement policy needs to be modified to allow transactions to be committed with endorsements from the new organization.